aregsar/aregsarblog/blog/2019/installing-laravel-using-composer/index.md

 Either way running the command will create the `node_modules` directory where the NPM modules will be installed.

 Running `yarn` will also create the `yarn.lock` dependency file in the project directory.

-## Checking the installation using the Artisan CLI

-We can run the Laravel `Artisan` CLI command from within the project directory to verify our Laravel installation:

-`php artisan`

-This should list the installed Laravel version and the list of available Artisan commands.

 ## Running the application